Michalak-Bartosz/Programming-Note/README.md

-# Obsidian-Note-Java
+# Obsidian-Note-Programming
-"Second brain" with notes about Java
+"Second brain" repository with notes about Programming.